Reaching Younger Patients

 Ways to reach patients ages 26-30

-• Print mail in combination with digital reminders can increase patient retention and satisfaction.
+• Print mail and digital reminders with integrated QR codes can increase patient retention and satisfaction.

-• Emails are more effective in this age group in comparison to younger audiences.
+• Emails are more effective in this age group than in younger audiences.

 Middle Adults (Ages 31-45)

-Patients in this final age bracket are nearing the age, or are now eligible, to receive their first colonoscopy.
-As for older adults, it is important to regularly remind this group about the significance of receiving a colonoscopy, and its place as the “gold standard” of colorectal cancer prevention.
+As patients enter their middle adulthood, colonoscopy screenings become vital for preventative GI health and early detection of conditions like CRC.
+As for older adults, it is essential to regularly remind this group about both the importance of receiving a colonoscopy and its place as the “gold standard” of colorectal cancer prevention.

-In this group social media becomes a less effective tool to make contact, though it should still be utilized.
-Unlike the above groups, email becomes a more prominent tool for contact between physicians and patients in the middle adult age range.
+Social media is a less effective communication tool for this group, though it should still be utilized.
+Overall, emails, phone calls, and integrated QR codes are the most effective means of contact between physicians and patients in the middle adult age range.

 Ways to reach patients ages 31-45

-• Maximize email and schedule reminders that can link to popular apps like Google Calendar and Apple Calendar apps.
+• Maximize email and schedule reminders that link to popular apps like Google Calendar

-• Phone calls are more useful for this age group
+• Phone calls are more effective for this age group.

-• Send educational materials about colonoscopies and encourage patients to schedule their procedures.
+• Send educational materials about colonoscopies through email, text, and direct mail that encourage patients to schedule preventative procedures promptly.

 A new way to think about Health Care